bunnyxt/naive-bili-pn-hash/README.md

 ### 02 Set up environment

-You need Python 3.5+ to run this programe.
+You need Python 3.5+ to run this program.
 We strongly suggest use virtualenv or anaconda to manage your virtual python environment!
 For example, if you use virtualenv, you can set up your virtual environment and install requirements like this.

 ```shell
 virtualenv venv  # set up new virtual environment